freshfrogs/freshfrogs.github.io/wiki/index.md

 2. **Select** two Frogs to Morph!

     - First select the **Base** Frog!
-This Frog will keep all of it's attributes, except for traits!
+This Frog will keep all attributes, except for traits!

     - Then select the **Sub** Frog!
-This frog will have all of it's attributes inherited, without overwriting existing!
+This frog will have all attributes inherited, without overwriting existing!

     - This means there are two possible morph combinations for every two Frogs!